tje3d/Headsup/README.md

 ### ⚙️ **Professional GUI**

-- Easy-to-use configuration panel
+- Easy-to-use configuration panel with sliders and toggles
-- Live spell management
+- Live spell management with search and tooltips
-- Real-time preview
+- Real-time preview of all changes
-- Import/export settings
+- Comprehensive sound and display options

 ## 📋 Supported Spells